Site Directions: From I-40, take exit 320, Genesis Road, and travel north 8 miles to the entrance to Catoosa WMA.

 Auto viewing is a good way to see wildlife at Catoosa WMA.

-The Obed Wild and Scenic River runs through Catoosa and can be explored from road crossings, however there are no trails along most river access points.
+The Obed Wild and Scenic River runs through Catoosa and can be explored from road crossings, however, there are no trails along with most river access points.

 The Devil's Breakfast Table is one spot to see.
 It is a wonderful stopping point with a great view of Daddy's Creek (home to the Tangerine Darter) as well as nice wildflower opportunities.

 Additionally, the area of the Catoosa WMA located west of the Devil's Breakfast Table is home to a substantial Oak Savanna Restoration Project.
 As this project progresses, there will be unique opportunities to see birds, wildflowers, and butterflies in this area.

 The Wartburg entrance leads to a scenic drive that is very different from the oak savanna restoration areas.
 There are opportunities to get out and take in the quiet woods and birdsong or view the rivers and streams in the area.